timorust/python-for-devops/README.md

 ## Create a project scaffold

-Create development environment that is cloud-based:
+Create development environment that is cloud-based

 ### Colab Notebook

+* This is an example of how to use [colab](https://github.com/timorust/python-for-devops/blob/main/start_python.ipynb)

 ### Github Codespaces
 ### AWS CloudShell
 ### AWS Cloud9